fozer15/Fitness-Management-App/README.md

-Link To Demonstration Video - https://www.youtube.com/watch?v=elnUu6WJPMw
+Link To Demonstration Video - https://www.youtube.com/watch?v=elnUu6WJPMw.
+(ER diagram and Relation Schema are looking blury for somereason but you can find the high resolution versions in the Report PDF )

 # Project Setup Instructions